-It is with great pleasure and honor to represent the Government of the republic of Zambia and the people of Zambia in California.
+It is with great pleasure and honor to represent the government and the people of the Republic of Zambia.

 Welcome to our official site.
 Here, you will be able to obtain information about Zambia and access resources provided by the Zambian Embassy as well as Zambian organizations.
 I eagerly look forward to working closely with the community in order to provide the maximum support for our Zambian citizens, visitors and friends of Zambia.

 I am grateful to the Zambian Ministry of Foreign Affairs for their confidence in my abilities to represent Zambia's interests.
 Honorary Consuls are not employed by the Zambian government.
 They perform their honorary consulate duties on a voluntary basis.

 LOCATION Located in the Southern Africa sub-region, Zambia is a landlocked country covering an area of 752,614 sq km of which 11,890 sq km is covered by water.
 The country is bordered by Tanzania (in the north), Malawi (in the east), Mozambique (in the south-east), Zimbabwe (in the south), Botswana and Namibia (in the South West), Angola (in the west) and the Democratic Republic of Congo (in the north-west).

 CLIMATE Zambia has a pleasant tropical climate that is characterized by humid subtropical or tropical wet and dry conditions, with small stretches of semi-arid climate in the south-west and along the Zambezi Valley.
 The seasonal variations in temperature and rainfall are wide with the month of October being the hottest.
 There are three main seasons;